LogoLogo

 Was this helpful?

-You can verify the integrity of the data with the MD5 (Message Digest Algorithm 5) checksum.
-It is a widely used cryptographic hash function that generates a fixed-size, 128-bit hash value from any input data.
+You can verify the integrity of the data by comparing the hash which is usually () an MD5 (Message Digest Algorithm 5) checksum.
+This is a common cryptographic hash function that generates a fixed-size, 128-bit hash value from any input data.
 This hash value is unique to the content of the data, meaning even a slight change in the data will result in a significantly different MD5 checksum.
+AWS S3 calculates this checksum when data is uploaded and stores it in the ETag (Entity tag).

 For larger files, the process is different due to computation limitations.
 In these cases, we recommend using a dedicated pipeline on our platform to explicitly calculate the MD5 checksum.
 Below you can find both a main.nf file and the corresponding XML for a possible Nextflow pipeline to calculate the MD5 checksum for FASTQ files.